Realizing microrheological response of configurable viscoelastic media with a dynamic optical trap: HBBP with long-time diffusion model

 \section{HBBP with long-time diffusion model}

 The dynamics of a probe particle in an MV fluid can be modeled by that of an HBBP with long-time diffusion (Fig.~\ref{fig:model-mv}b)~\cite{khanRandomWalksColloidal2014}.
-In this model, the probe particle of radius $a$ diffuses in a solvent of viscosity $\eta_{\mathrm{s}}$ under harmonic confinement with a spring constant $k = 6\pi a G_{\mathrm{p}}$, capturing the Voigt-solid response.
+In this model, the probe particle of radius $a$ diffuses in a solvent of viscosity $\eta_{\mathrm{s}}$ under harmonic confinement with a spring constant $k = 6\pi a G_{\mathrm{p}}$, capturing the Voigt-solid response, where the plateau modulus $G_{\mathrm{p}}$ is defined by the trap stiffness $k$.
 The center of this harmonic well (HW) itself undergoes slow Brownian diffusion, incorporating the long-time Maxwell relaxation, which can be regulated by a tunable friction coefficient $\gamma_{\mathrm{HW}} = 6\pi a \eta_{\mathrm{HW}} = 6\pi a \eta$, where $\eta_{\mathrm{HW}}$ is the viscosity associated with the diffusion of the HW, and $\eta$ is the low-frequency viscosity of the MV fluid..
 The overdamped Langevin equations representing the probe dynamics consist of two parts: one for the HBBP, describing the position of the probe $x_{\mathrm{HBBP}}$ relative to the HW center, and the other for the diffusion of the HW center $x_{\mathrm{HW}}$.
 The equations are given by